Bhargav-Das-12/fake-news-detector/README.md

 - **Model**: Trained a `Logistic Regression` model to classify articles as fake or real.
 - **Evaluation**: Evaluated model using accuracy, confusion matrix, precision & recall metrics.
 - **Deployment**: (Optional) This project can be converted into a web app using Flask or Streamlit.
 ---
+## How the Model Classifies News:
+Preprocessing:
+Converts news text to lowercase, removes punctuation, numbers, stopwords, and unwanted characters.

+Vectorization:
+Uses TF-IDF to turn cleaned text into numerical features highlighting important words.

+Model Training:
+Trains a Logistic Regression model to learn patterns from labeled real and fake news.

+Prediction:
+For new input, the same preprocessing and vectorization are applied, and the model predicts “Fake” or “Real”.

+Evaluation:
+Performance measured using Accuracy, Precision, Recall, F1-score, confusion matrix, and bar charts.

+---